 The North American beaver can be found throughout most of the United States and Canada, as well as the northern regions of Mexico.
 Beavers usually need ponds in order to survive and thrive, as the bodies of water provide safety and a source of food for the oversized rodent.
 This is why beavers dam rivers—in order to stop the flow of water.
 When beavers create dams, the result is varied ecosystems that provide perfect living conditions for various species of waterfowl and insects, as well as beavers.
 Beavers are also found in large lakes and rivers.

-Do beavers enter homes or yards?
+Do beavers get into homes or yards?

-Control and Safety
+Beaver Control & Safety

 Homeowners who wish to retain certain trees and landscaping would benefit from covering the base of these plants with wire mesh, which has proven successful in repelling beavers and discouraging them from chewing.
 Do not attempt to touch beavers as they can bite if they feel threatened.
 If flooding becomes a concern on your Seattle area property, contact the professional beaver removal specialists at Critter Control of Greater Seattle, who have access to unique and effective solutions, including water-level control devices.